-While your child is having chemotherapy treatment, his or her blood cell levels will be checked often.
+While your child is having chemo, their blood cell levels will be checked often.
 Ask your child's healthcare provider what levels are acceptable for your child.

 Your child may be given medicines to help the bone marrow make more blood cells.

 Tips to help you get the most from a visit to your child’s healthcare provider:

 Know the reason for the visit and what you want to happen.